 Discounted Accommodation Rates

-Most Hotels, camps and lodges in Budogo forest and Murchison falls national park are also likely to offer room rate discounts after the corona virus to recover from the losses and cancellations made, remember a room not sold is a loss, The accommodation range from budget to luxury lodges where you can stay for your chimpanzee trekking in Budongo.
+Most hotels, camps and lodges in Budogo forest and Murchison falls national park are also likely to offer room rate discounts after the coronavirus to recover from the losses and cancellations made, remember a room not sold is a loss, The accommodation range from budget to luxury lodges where you can stay for your chimpanzee trekking in Budongo.
 Most lodges have rather maintained their 2019-2020 rates which are likely to be discounted further for them to recover from lost sales.
-All the lodges will have to adhere as well to the measures issued by Ministry of health in operation to prevent COVID-19.
+All the lodges will have to adhere as well to the measures issued by the Ministry of health in operation to prevent COVID-19.

 There are best practices issued by World health organization, Ministry of Health in Uganda that are mostly recommended for all travelers which Uganda wildlife Authority and Uganda tourism board are emphasizing.
 See below

 Personal responsibility is the most important step that people can take to protect themselves and others.
-Travelers should familiarize themselves with the basic prevention practices that apply while travelling and in daily life (WHO advice for public).
+Travellers should familiarize themselves with the basic prevention practices that apply while travelling and in daily life (WHO advice for public).

 It is essential to stay informed as the situation evolves, especially while travelling.
-Travelers should check regularly with WHO and other reliable resources for the latest updates and information issued by health and travel professionals.
-Travelers are responsible not only for their own well-being but for the well-being of those around them.
+Travellers should check regularly with WHO and other reliable resources for the latest updates and information issued by health and travel professionals.
+Travellers are responsible not only for their own well-being but for the well-being of those around them.
 They should be aware of the symptoms and take all the recommended steps for personal hygiene.

 Encounter Africa safaris is emphasizing and ensuring responsible travel after this Pandemic.
 The safari guides will ensure that our clients sanitize all the time while on the trip and will be issued with sanitizers, drinking water to keep hydrated, Guides with cold will not be allowed drive clients until they are recovered and Post COVID-19 Chimpanzee Trekking Discounts will be available and you should not miss out on it.
 Our magic in organizing authentic experience stems from the fact that we have overtime assembled a team mixed with young and energetic staff guided by well experienced mature managers and directors who are Ugandans and passionate about what they do.
 Contact us here, one of our staff will assist in providing accurate and timely information that you can rely on.
 Encounter Africa Safaris is highly rated and reviewed on TripAdvisor and safari bookings.